Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: Hotel buffet.

-Morning: We will Depart San Diego for a day in Temecula, San Diego’s wine country.
+Morning: Depart San Diego for a day in Temecula, San Diego’s wine country.
 The valley is filled with rolling hills covered with vineyards, award winning wineries, and a historical town.
 Join a walk along the main street of Temecula led by a docent from the local Historical Association.
 Get to know the historic town that began as a stagecoach stopover and learn about the life of some of the adventurers that took part in establishing it.
 At the end of our walk, have a bit of time at leisure to stroll through the town on your own.
 Olive oil tasting is offered in various shops.

 Lunch: In a private room at the charming Wilson Winery, enjoy a buffet featuring tacos while a member of the winery leads a wine tasting.
 Water is included, with additional beverages available for purchase.